 Export Compliance Terms

 The following definitions are provided to help clarify the usage of specific terms or concepts under the various U.S. Export Control Laws and Regulations.
-While not taken verbatim from the regulations, to the extent possible the definitions below include the key definitional components from the regulations.
+While not taken verbatim from the regulations, the definitions below include the key definitional components from the regulations.

 - Bureau of Industry and Security (“BIS”)